d0scoo1/Naga/README.md

 entry_c = naga.entry_contract # Get the entry contract object
 entry_c.output(output_file="output.json") # Output the result to output.json
 summary = entry_c.output() # Or just get the summary

+# You may want know the details of the result. you can print the state variables pool.
+for sk,sv in naga.entry_contract.svarn_pool.items():
+    print(sv.canonical_name,sv)
 ```

 `naga/detectors/` defines the detectors.